-Gardening is one of the most popular hobbies in Australia, and many people are wanting to adopt more sustainable gardening practices.
+Gardening is one of the most popular hobbies in Australia, and many people are wanting to adopt sustainable gardening practices.
 A great way to do this is to connect with your local gardening community.
-You can do this by joining a group or supporting local food swaps and farmer's markets.
-You can also consider coordinating with your neighbours.
-E.g. if you want to grow apples you need two apple trees to cross-pollinate.
+You can do this by joining a group or supporting local food swaps and farmers markets.
+You can also consider coordinating with you neighbours e.g. if you want to grow apples you need two apple trees to cross-pollinate.
 Bees have no problem crossing the back fence if you don't have enough space to grow two trees.